Table of Contents

 Metafiction and Narrative Technique

-As a postmodern novel, “The French Lieutenant’s Woman” incorporates metafictional elements that blur the boundaries between fiction and reality.
-John Fowles disrupts the traditional narrative structure by interjecting authorial commentary, alternative endings, and self-reflexive passages that invite readers to question the nature of storytelling and the role of the author.
+Like a postmodern novel, “The French Lieutenant’s Woman” has injected elements of metafiction into it, with perennial blurrings of the dichotomy between fact and fiction.
+John Fowles interrupts the traditional narrative structure by adding authorial comment, alternative endings, and self-reflexive passages, compelling the reader to reflect on what actually is the story and author’s role in it.

 Narrative Structure and Style